 2. Reduced Greenhouse Gas Emissions

-Because less fuel (up to 75%) is required to produce energy , combined heat and power technology creates significantly lower greenhouse gas emissions as well as other air pollutants compared to other conventional methods.
+Because less fuel (up to 75%) is burned in order to produce each unit of energy output, combined heat and power technology creates significantly lower greenhouse gas emissions as well as other air pollutants compared to other conventional methods.

 3. A Dependable Energy Supply

 A disruption in heat and power supply at large institutional or governmental facilities poses a huge threat to the health and wellbeing of the public; not to mention the harmful impact it would have on the economy.